Engagement. An overused word these days, but definitely still an important one when it comes to your hotels.

-For hotels, productivity can be measured many ways: number of rooms cleaned, average spend per guest.
-Whatever the metric, your employees are the key to success.
+For hotels, productivity can be measured many ways: number of rooms cleaned, average spend per guest, etc. Whatever the metric, your employees are the key to success.

 The three previous benefits we’ve touched on feed directly into a fourth — more money coming in.
 Employee engagement and profitability go hand-in-hand.

 Any studies to back that up?
-Glad you asked.
 Gallup found that organisations enjoy 26% higher revenue per employee when staff are highly engaged.
 While Towers Perrin concluded that an engaged workforce correlates to 6% higher net profit margins.

 Ok, you’re raring to make some changes for your staff.
 Here’s five areas to concentrate on.